The Zen Arbitrage marketing claims seem too good to be true, right?

 I’m going to be honest — I tried to make full-time money sourcing books online year-round.

 I legitimately stopped sourcing books locally and attempted to go full-time sourcing books online… and I just wasn’t able to swing it.

 I had to resume sourcing locally at book sales and thrift stores to make sure the bills got paid.

 I wasn’t able to swing it for two reasons.

-Many of the most profitable books have pretty low demand outside of textbook season, and I often found myself competing fiercely with other sellers to nab that elusive next sale.
+Many of the most profitable books have lower demand outside of textbook season, and I often found myself competing fiercely with other sellers to nab that elusive next sale.

-You need money to make money
+Downside #3: You need money to make money.

 This is the second reason I wasn’t able to swing a full-time income with online book arbitrage: I didn’t have enough startup money to generate a return substantial enough to live off of.